prakharjadaun/100-CPP-Programs-Practice/README.md

 91. Exception Handling : Catching all exceptions with a single catch block.
 92. Exception Handling : Restricting Exceptions.
 93. Exception Handling : Rethrowing an Exception.
+94. Exception Handling : Setting a new terminate handler.